speich/remoteFileExplorer/README.md

 * See [code on page rfe.php](rfe.php) for more information

 ## Licence
-remoteFileExplorer (rfe) is available under the same dual BSD/AFL license as the Dojo Toolkit.
+The remoteFileExplorer (rfe) is available under the same dual BSD/AFL license as the Dojo Toolkit.
 For more information on the license please see the [License Information](http://dojotoolkit.org/license).
 The remoteFileExplorer (rfe) is Copyright (c) 2005-2013, Simon Speich.
 All rights reserved.